 Both landfill's leachate collection and storage systems (leachate being rainwater which passed through solid waste) worked without incident, other than normal repairs.
-In an effort to better quantify leachate volumes, a new flow meter was installed near the leachate storage basins in 2012.
+In an effort to better quantify leachate volumes, a flow meter was installed near the leachate storage basins in 2012.
 We continue to input volumes based on pump run hours and flow meter readings.
-BCLF I in Petersville captured 205,200 gallons of leachate in 2019 directly discharged to City sewer system.
-BCLF II, using twin 100,000 gallon lined leachate storage basins discharging directly to the City sewer system, captured 2,2550,111 gallons of leachate in 2019.
-Rainfall for the area in 2019 was 59.98 inches, up from 57.09 inches in 2018.
+BCLF I in Petersville captured 224,062 gallons of leachate in 2022 directly discharged to City sewer system.
+BCLF II, using twin 100,000 gallon lined leachate storage basins discharging directly to the City sewer system, captured 2,171,291 gallons of leachate in 2022.
+Rainfall for the Columbus area in 2022 was 39.80 inches (NWS Data).

-Future Plans
+Future Plans Operations

-Operations